 When are dental implants placed?

 Implants are often placed several months after extraction.
-At times, an implant may be placed immediately after extraction of a tooth.
+At times, an implant may be placed immediately after tooth extraction.
 This may involve a little more risk, but it simplifies the process — you won’t have to wait for another appointment to place the implant.
 When infection or other problems with the bone are present, immediate implant placement is not the best treatment.

 How many dental implants do I need?